LeviOP/nvim-reddit/readme.md

 - show errors onscreen instead of printing (and use vim.notify)
 - maybe make separate wrapped type for state stored on things to reduce confusion
 - handle nsfw/spoiler links
-- fix self.subreddit domains (should link to subreddit apparently)
 - differentiate when `removal_reason` is not null
 - support replying (and posting)
 - collapse richtext rendering with state table
   - apparently if some markup ends on the word after a newline the markup isn't applied to the line before
   - zwsp after newline doesn't turn newline into space? something weird (handle whitespace more accurately)
+  - handle case when single line that is supposed to wrap adds blank line
 - indicate whether link is expandable
 - maybe render directly instead of rendering text and shifting it around (luajit is very fast :)
 - maybe show thumbnails? (probably not)